LIMONIC/Twitter-Clone-With-Fsharp/README.md

 **server.fsx**: Contains all the logic related to user authentication, tweet and retweet processing, hashtag and mention handling, user follow and unfollow handling, DB operation etc.

-**simulate**.fsx: Contains all the logic related to register users, periods of live connection and disconnection for users, follow other users, increase the number of tweets, make some of these messages re-tweets.
+**simulate.fsx**: Contains all the logic related to register users, periods of live connection and disconnection for users, follow other users, increase the number of tweets, make some of these messages re-tweets.

 **Twitter.sqlite**: database file.